 The Educational Research program focuses on research methodology and prepares scholars to critically engage in educational research and evaluation, develop appropriate and innovative research designs, and contribute conceptually sound analyses to the overlapping fields of education, the social sciences, and the health sciences.
 The strength of our program centers around a core of collaborative faculty and prominent scholars who remain dedicated to the development and application of dynamic research methodologies situated within contemporary conceptual frameworks.
 Areas of specialization within our degree program include qualitative methods, quantitative methods, mixed-methodology, psychometrics, and evaluation.

 The doctoral program in Educational Research requires successful admission to graduate study within the Graduate School, a statement of purpose and letters of recommendation consistent with goals of the program, GRE score of 300 or above, and a GPA of 3.0 on a 4.0 scale.
-Prospective students are encouraged to complete their applications by January 15 for admission the following fall.
+Prospective students are encouraged to complete their applications by the priority application deadline of December 15th.
+Applicants who submit their materials prior to December 15th will receive priority consideration for graduate assistantships and other forms of funding.
+Applications received after the 12/15 date will be accepted and reviewed on a rolling basis.

 - Complete the Application Form.